George Lopez (TV series): Home media

 On April 17, 2007, Warner Home Video released seasons 1 and 2 on DVD in Region 1.
 After over six years since the release of the first and second seasons, Warner Home Video released the third season on July 16, 2013.
 The fourth season was released on June 23, 2015.
 The fifth season was released on August 18, 2015.
 The sixth and final season was released on November 24, 2015.

 Online media

 The complete series was also published in high definition on the iTunes Store and Amazon Video.
 The show's theme song "Low Rider" is intact in these releases.
 The series became available to stream on Peacock on July 15, 2020.

+It is also available on Hulu and Disney+.